NSF, DOE, NIH ACCOUNTING SERVICES

-ReliAscent not only serves government contractors and grantees working with the Defense Department, DHS and NASA, we also specialize in National Science Foundation (NSF), Health and Human Services (HHS) / National Institutes of Health (NIH), Department of Energy (DoE), and even the United States Department of Agriculture (USDA), accounting services.
+ReliAscent not only serves government contractors working with the Defense Department, DHS and NASA, we also specialize in National Science Foundation (NSF), Health and Human Services (HHS) / National Institutes of Health (NIH), Department of Energy (DoE), and even the United States Department of Agriculture (USDA) compliance and accounting services.

 Many agencies have their own specific rules and compliance requirements, in areas such as: indirect rate calculation, unallowable costs, who to invoice and how to get paid, and even their own reporting guidelines and mandates.
 With so much to keep track of, this leaves many small business—particularly those with multiple SBIR/STTR awards, or a mixture of contracts and grants from different agencies—vulnerable to compliance gaps and failed audits (which can lead to delayed payments, contract terminations, and even legal trouble).